darkhan-s/myCV/README.md

 # CV LaTeX Build & Deployment

 This repository contains my CVs written in LaTeX, which are automatically built and deployed to a separate branch using GitHub Actions.
+# DO NOT PUSH TO THIS BRANCH.
+It will not do any harm, but also will produce nothing useful.
 ## Workflow

 The GitHub Actions workflow is triggered every time changes are pushed to any branch except `pdf-output`.
 The workflow performs the following steps: